google/osdfir-infrastructure/charts/osdfir-infrastructure/README.md

 For a production grade installation we recommend to operate the GRR and Fleetspeak datastores on either managed CloudSQL or Spanner instances.

+#### Persistence in HashR

+The HashR deployment stores data at the `/mnt/hashrvolume` path of the container.

+Persistent Volume Claims are used to keep the data across deployments.
+See the Parameters section to configure the PVC or to disable persistence.

 ### Enabling GKE Ingress and OIDC Authentication